kc0buk/giphy-search-take-home/README.md

 }
 ```

-2. How to control the key names and property order in a JSON object sent to the user.
+2. How to control the key names and property order in a JSON object returned to the user.

     The original data returned from the Giphy API included the key `id`, however, the data returned to the user needed to
  be `gif_id`.
 By adding `@JsonAlias("id")` I was able to map this field to the correct field in the Data model